Two-way player: NFL

 In the National Football League (NFL), there are few two-way players.
 A major concern is the possibility of injury when a player is overused.
 In the early years of the NFL, two-way players were more common as part of the one-platoon system, but in modern times, they are a rarity.

 Deion Sanders was a starter on defense who occasionally played offense, except for the 1996 season in which he played a considerable amount of offense as a wide receiver.

 William "Refrigerator" Perry was a defensive lineman for the Chicago Bears from 1985 to 1993.
 Perry occasionally played fullback in goal line situations and set the then-record for the heaviest player to score a touchdown at 335 lb (152 kg).

 Former St. Louis Rams player Mike Furrey was signed as a wide receiver in 2003 and was converted to safety in 2005, where he would record 58 solo tackles and 4 interceptions.
 The next season, this time as a member of the Detroit Lions, Furrey converted back to wide receiver where he recorded 98 receptions (second in the NFL), 1,086 receiving yards, and 6 touchdowns.
 Furrey would remain as a wide receiver until 2009, when as part of the Cleveland Browns, he was once again converted to safety and also played nickelback due to an injury-riddled secondary.

 Troy Brown, well-regarded for his special-teams skills and as a wide receiver, played significant time at cornerback when starters were injured during the 2004 season.
 His three interceptions ranked second among Patriots players that season.
 He also played cornerback in an emergency role during the 2005 and 2006 seasons.

 Linebacker Mike Vrabel (who was Brown's New England Patriots team-mate for several years) frequently lined up at tight end or fullback in short-yardage situations at the goal line.
 In his career, he caught ten touchdown passes as a receiver during the regular season, and two more during the playoffs.
 Those two post-season touchdowns came in successive Super Bowls: XXXVIII and XXXIX.

 Longtime Baltimore Ravens fullback Patrick Ricard was a defensive lineman in college.
 The Ravens converted him to fullback in 2017 after signing him as an undrafted free agent out of the University of Maine.
 During his first three seasons, he also played as a defensive tackle.
 This included his third season in 2019, when he was selected as a starting fullback for the Pro Bowl.
-Ricard has not played defense since 2019, but as of 2024, he continues to play fullback for the Ravens.
+Ricard has not played defense since 2019, but as of 2026, he plays fullback for the New York Giants.

 Scott Matlock of the Los Angeles Chargers was signed as a defensive lineman in 2023 and started playing fullback in 2024.
 Matlock's offensive coordinator Greg Roman also coached the previously mentioned Patrick Ricard, who made a similar transition to fullback from defensive lineman.

+Travis Hunter of the Jacksonville Jaguars plays both wide receiver and defensive back.